Valerie (Zutons song): Chart performance

 The single peaked at number two on the UK Singles Chart, where it spent 19 consecutive weeks inside the top 20.
 With sales of 329,490, it became the UK's ninth biggest-selling single of 2007.
 The single spent 36 consecutive weeks on the UK Singles Chart between September 2007 and May 2008.
 It re-entered the chart in late June 2008 to take its total to 39 weeks.

 The song was released in early 2008 in the Netherlands, quickly gaining airplay and sales.
 It is Winehouse's most successful song in that country, peaking at number one for four consecutive weeks.

 As of January 2015, Ronson and Winehouse's version of "Valerie" had sold 658,353 copies in the United Kingdom, according to the Official Charts Company.

-The song has become something of a mixed blessing for McCabe.
-He said, "I certainly have to try hard sometimes to not think about 'Valerie'.
-The days it's in my head are when I have to put down the guitar and just forget about writing".
+After the RonsonWinehouse release, the song briefly became something of a mixed blessing for Zutons frontman Dave McCabe, who was then being approached by female singers wanting him to write them a hit song; he noted, in May 2008, that the song, "even though it's everybody's now – started out as a Zutons song.
+I'm not sure about this gun-for-hire malarkey; I don't know if I could write to order."

 Music video

 The single's music video, directed by Robert Hales, was filmed in London on 28 August 2007.
 It shows Ronson and a group of jazz musicians playing the intro song with American rapper Wale (who also appears as a vocalist on Ronson's cover of Method Man and Mary J. Blige's "You're All I Need to Get By" alongside Tawiah, a track on the digital deluxe edition of Version and the BBC Radio 1 40th anniversary compilation album Radio 1: Established 1967) freestyling over it, before moving on to the next number before briefly halting it when they notice that Winehouse is not present, then inviting a woman from the audience – an Amy fan sporting her famous beehive hairstyle – onto their stage to "sing" the song, soon joined by other similarly coiffed women, in the style of group karaoke, all lip synching to Winehouse's voice.
+The five women were Una Palliser, Kotono Sato, Charlotte Woodhead,who was also the casting director for the video, and 2 other models/actresses all lipsyncing.